wp-plugins/knews/readme.txt

 == Changelog ==

+= 1.2.9 =

+* Russian language added (Thanks to Ivan Komarov. http://http://ivkom.ru ).
+* Google + icon added in the newsletter templates.
+* Added IsSendmail() in mailserver connection options (before only IsSMTP(), 1&1 webservers needs this method ).
+* Added alerts if all the mailing lists are closed (subscribe widget doesn't shown).
+* Fixed image resize issue under WP 3.5v (first time image resize / change).
+* Solved broken links can't read and unsubscribe for users not subscribed (submits through manual submit).
+* Some unstranslated strings solved (some strings added in latest releases).
+* Solved issue while saving in the editor (broken ajax communication).
+* Now the_excerpt gets the real post excerpt if there is one.
+* Subscription form back (if something goes wrong) now doesn't scroll up when doing click.
+* Right headers for stats images (some users can't see graphics stats).

 = 1.2.8 =

 * Error message "Knews cant update.
 Please, check user database permisions.
 (You must allow ALTER TABLE)." solved.
 We're Sorry!!!